-On the Explore tab, expand a system node and then, select an environment to view stats about environment on the Statistics section.
+On the Explore tab, select an environment tile to view stats about environments in the Statistics section.
 This section displays environment's Total Primary Key Column, Total Foreign Key Columns, Tables and Columns with Expanded Logical Name, DQ Score, and Impact Score.